Net requirements are essential for ensuring that a company has the right stock on hand, but they can be difficult to calculate.

 The goal is to produce enough goods to meet customer orders with minimal inventory.
 This process starts by calculating all the materials needed for production and then determining how much raw material or work-in-process can be produced within a given period.

-If the total is below the specified safety stock, a planned order is generated based on the lot size.
-The generation of a new planned order for a given net requirement is normally done only after calculating the effect of rescheduling all incoming receipts to the dates required.
+Generating a new planned order for a given net requirement is usually done only after calculating the effect of rescheduling all incoming receipts to the dates required.

 The gross requirement for a company is generally fixed and predetermined.

-On-hand inventory: This refers to the stored finished goods ready to be delivered at any given moment.
-Inventory is a wider term and refers to the storage of various other items, or even raw materials.
+On-hand inventory refers to the stored finished goods ready to be delivered at any time.

-Net requirements are the amount of material required for the coming productive period, after netting the added values of scheduled receipts and the on-hand inventory, from the gross requirements.
+Net requirements are the material required for the coming productive period after netting the added values of scheduled receipts and the on-hand inventory from the gross requirements.

 Net requirements= Gross requirements- (scheduled receipts+ On-hand inventory)

 The projected available balance is the amount of stock being projected into the future.
-It is like the amount of stock inventory we are carrying forward to the next production cycle, from the last production cycle.
+It is like the amount of stock inventory we carry to the next production cycle from the last production cycle.